suffolklibraries/sljekyll/_events/brandon-2018-09-14-src-presentation.md

 breadcrumb: y
 ---

-Children who have completed this year's Summer Reading Challenge are invited to receive their certificates and prizes.
+Children who have completed this year's Summer Reading Challenge are invited to receive their certificates and prizes from Cllr Victor Lukaniuk.